 I think I speak for everyone that I’m gonna miss 2020….not!
 2020 can take a long walk off an extremely short pier at this point.
 We at least have hope on the horizon that life should be looking a little better by the time spring rolls around next year.
-2020 has been a year unlike any other no matter who you are.
+2020 has been a year, unlike any other no matter who you are.
 This is true for us at Family Plumbing and Heating.
-In a normal year businesses face all sorts of challenges, but as we entered into March a global pandemic changed all the rules.
+In a normal year, businesses face all sorts of challenges, but as we entered into March a global pandemic changed all the rules.
 Despite (or in spite) of these obstacles, Family Plumbing and Heating worked diligently to continue to grow in both our personal skills and as a company.
-We ended 2019 just getting use to having employees and learning how they would fit in to the company that had previously been Tyler and myself.
+We ended 2019 just getting used to having employees and learning how they would fit into the company that had previously been Tyler and myself.

 Oh boy, where to start!
 March started off with a lot of excitement.
-Family Plumbing and Heating got a full on shop, no more working our of a C-Can!
+Family Plumbing and Heating got a full-on shop, no more working out of a C-Can!
 You may have seen our sign driving towards downtown on Sask Drive.
-Between work vehicles, tools, and material we needed a larger space and found an absolute-ly perfect spot…..and then the ‘Rona happened.
+Between work vehicles, tools, and material we needed a larger space and found an absolutely perfect spot…..and then the ‘Rona happened.

 Thank you mother nature for a hot May.
-Air conditioner season was definitely up from last year.
+Air conditioner repairs and installations were definitely up from last year.
 I kept making the joke now that everyone is working from home, homeschooling their kids, and the temps are high, they’ve realized just how unbearably hot their home could get.
 The only question we got back from our quotes this year was how soon could we do the install.
 This continued on for the remainder of the summer.
-Work from home also increased the amount of homeowners working through their honey-do lists.
+Work from home also increased the number of homeowners working through their honey-do lists.
 Family Plumbing was apart of lots of home renovations this year.

 Near the end of August and into the fall is where we really started noticing how Covid was affecting our industry.
 Manufacturing facilities working at half capacity has made some material scarce or almost non-existent.
 Lead times for material orders grew and we had to ask homeowners to bear with us.
 We upgraded the decals on our newest fleet vehicle and heard nothing but good things.
 (Thank you Stripe Shop) It was during this period as well we added Madison to the team, our first official office administrator.
 She has been a huge help in organizing and growing the company.

-First, with kids having to learn from home more, and programs being cut back due to the virus we worked with the Regina school board to expand on their existing PAA kits and modify them so they could be utilized more out of the class room on an individual basis.
-These kits help teach students the fundamentals of skills trades like us use everyday (like understanding circuit boards.)
+First, with kids having to learn from home more, and programs being cut back due to the virus we worked with the Regina school board to expand on their existing PAA kits and modify them so they could be utilized more out of the classroom on an individual basis.
+These kits help teach students the fundamentals of skills trades like we use every day (like understanding circuit boards.)
 Secondly, while this year we didn’t get to go into the store, I asked my kids to go on another shopping spree at Toy-R-Us online and they picked out a lot of great toys and games that we then donated to the YWCA Women’s shelter.
-I couldn’t begin to imagine what it’s like for the children who are spending Christmas away from their home’s this year but we like to do what we can to ensure everyone has a happy holiday.
+I couldn’t begin to imagine what it’s like for the children who are spending Christmas away from their homes this year but we like to do what we can to ensure everyone has a happy holiday.